 Confusing emotional needs with sex.
 Intimate relationships can be challenging for survivors.
 Sometimes survivors turn to sexual activity to try to meet needs for closeness on a superficial level.
 Some men may use sex to prove that they are not gay or weak because of their previous victimization..

 Gender shame.
-Because of society’s expectations regarding masculinity, some male survivors may experience confusion and anxiety about being male.
+Because of society’s expectations regarding masculinity, some male survivors may experience confusion and anxiety about their gender expression or sexual orientation.
 They may feel extremely uncomfortable around other men.
 They may avoid situations where they might be seen naked, and feel uncomfortable being touched by other men.

 Male Sexual Victimization—Myths and Realities

-Believing these myths is dangerous and damaging—so long as society believes these myths, sexually abused males will be unlikely to come forward and seek the help they need.
+Believing these myths is dangerous and damaging—so long as society believes these myths, sexually abused men and boys will be unlikely to come forward and seek the help they need.

 Perpetrators of sexual violence use their size, strength, knowledge, and sometimes alcohol or drugs to make their victims compliant.
 This has nothing to do with the “weakness” of the victim, and everything to do with the predator asserting power and control by whatever means necessary.

-- False: If a boy experiences sexual arousal or orgasm from abuse, this means he was a willing participant or enjoyed it.
+False: If a boy or man experiences sexual arousal or orgasm from abuse, this means he was a willing participant or enjoyed it.

-- False: If the perpetrator is female, the male should consider himself fortunate.
+False: If the perpetrator is a woman, the boy/man should consider himself fortunate.

 In reality, premature or coerced sex, whether by a mother, teacher, babysitter, or acquaintance, causes confusion at best and rage, depression, or other problems in more negative circumstances.
-To be used as a sexual object by a more powerful person, male or female, is always abusive and often damaging.
+To be used as a sexual object by a more powerful person, regardless of gender, is always abusive and often damaging.

-- False: Males are less traumatized by sexual abuse/assault than females.
+False: Men are less traumatized by sexual abuse/assault than women.

-Many studies have shown that the long-term effects of sexual abuse or assault are damaging for people of both sexes.
-Males may be more damaged by society’s refusal or reluctance to accept their victimization—by laughing at it, telling them they are lucky, or ignoring it altogether—making it harder for males to seek the help they need.
+Many studies have shown that the long-term effects of sexual abuse or assault are damaging for people of all genders.
+Boys and men may be more damaged by society’s refusal or reluctance to accept their victimization—by laughing at it, telling them they are lucky, or ignoring it altogether—making it harder for men to seek the help they need.

-- False: Boys abused by males are or will become homosexual.
+False: Boys abused by men are or will become homosexual.

-Unfortunately, many males who have been abused by other males believe that something about them sexually attracts males and that this must mean they are homosexual or effeminate—and this is simply not true.
+Unfortunately, many boys/men who have been abused by other men believe that something about them sexually attracts men and that this must mean they are homosexual or effeminate—and this is simply not true.
+(And by the way, being effeminate is not a negative quality.)

 While there are different theories about how the sexual orientation develops, experts in the human sexuality field do not believe that premature sexual experiences play a significant role in late adolescent or adult sexual orientation.
 Simply put, an individual cannot “make” another person into a homo or heterosexual.